gluecodes/gluecodes-todomvc/README.md

 # @gluecodes/todomvc

-This is implementation of todo list app from http://todomvc.com/.
+This is an implementation of todo list app from http://todomvc.com/.
 It's meant to show you the code structure of an app generated with GlueCodes Platform (https://www.glue.codes).
 Enjoy exploring!

 ## Prerequisites